The Life and Legacy of Mark Clark

 Mark Joins The Black Panther Party

-Mark Clark would travel back and forth from the Peoria branch to Chicago where he met with Chairman Fred Hampton Sr., Leader of the Chicago Illinois Chapter of the BPP.
-Sometimes recruits from the Peoria branch went with him to Chicago for political education classes led by Chairman Fred.
+Mark Clark would travel back and forth from the Peoria branch to Chicago where he met with Deputy Chairman Fred Hampton Sr. of the Chicago Illinois Chapter of the BPP.
+Sometimes recruits from the Peoria branch went to Chicago for political education classes led by Chairman Fred Sr.

 Police and FBI Target BPP / Assassinate Fred and Mark

-Fearing the unification of Black leadership and the success of the Black Panthers Free Breakfast Program, Free People's Medical Clinic, and Political Education classes; FBI officials deemed The Black Panther Party to be the number one threat to the security of the nation.
+Fearing the unification of Black leadership and the success of the Black Panthers Free Breakfast for Children Program, Free People’s Medical Clinic and Political Education classes; FBI officials deemed The Black Panther Party to be the number one threat to the security of the nation.
 FBI set up a special task force to focus on eliminating the Black Panthers.
-Members of the Black Panther Party were maliciously charged with serious crimes; Some were given lengthy prison sentences.
+Members of the BPP were maliciously charged with serious crimes; Some were given lengthy prison sentences.
 Other Black Panthers were killed by police in cities and towns throughout the nation.

-The FBI's COINTELPRO unit devised a plan to eliminate Chairman Fred Hampton, Sr. after deeming him a potential Black Messiah because of his influence.on the Black masses and rainbow coalitions..
+The FBI COINTELPRO unit devised a plan to eliminate Chairman Fred Sr. after deeming him a potential Black Messiah because of his influence.on the Black masses and rainbow coalitions..
 In order to obtain their objective, the FBI conspired together with the U.S. Justice Department, Chicago Police Department, and Cook County States Attorney's Office.
-A raid was planned on the pretense that there were guns in Chairman Fred’s 2337 West Monroe Street apartment on Chicago's south side.
+A raid was planned on the pretext that there were illegal weapons in Chairman Fred’s Monroe st. apartment on Chicago’s south side.

-FBI Agent Roy Mitchell met with informant William O’Neal who gave him a floorplan of the Monroe Street apartment to show where Chairman Fred was sleeping.
-He was paid $300 bonus for the floor plan and $17,000 for ongoing detailed information on the Chicago, Illinois Chapter of the Black Panther Party and tts comrades.
-The information William Oneal provided included detailed descriptions of Black Panther Party members and their daily routines.
+FBI agent Roy Mitchell met with informant William O’Neal who provided a floor plan of the apartment showing where Chairman Fred was sleeping.
+He was paid $300 bonus for the floor plan and $17,000 for ongoing detailed information the Chicago, Illinois chapter of the Black Panther Party and tts comrades.
+The information William O’Neal provided included detailed descriptions of Black Panther Party members and their daily routines.
 Agent Mitchell passed on all the information he received to a special racial matters unit.
-Richard Jolovec coordinated with Sergeant Daniel Groth and infamous Chicago police officer James "Gloves" Davis and the other policemen in the special police unit
+Richard Jolovec coordinated with Sergeant Daniel Groth and infamous Chicago police officer James “Gloves” Davis and the other policemen in the special police unit

-The Assassination of Black Panther Party Leaders, Chairman Fred Hampton Sr. and Defense Captain Mark Clark occurred in Chicago, Illinois on December 4th 1969 at approximately 4:45 am, the Cook County State Attorney; Edward Hanrahan initiated the gun raid.
-There were fourteen officers on the special racial matters squad.
-Eight officers entered at the front of the apartment, and six officers at the back.
+The assassination of Black Panther Party Leaders Hampton and Clark occurred in Chicago, Illinois on December 4th 1969 at approximately 4:45 am, the Cook County State Attorney Edward Hanrahan initiated the raid.
+There were fourteen officers on the special racial matters squad, Eight officers entered at the front of the apartment, and six officers at the back.
 Police rushed inside the front of the apartment and began spraying the walls with gunfire.
-Their submachine guns penetrated the walls of Chairman Fred Hampton Sr. and his pregnant fiancée’s bedroom.
+Their sub machine guns penetrated the walls of Chairman Fred Hampton Sr. and his pregnant fiancée’s bedroom.

 Chairman Fred Hampton Sr. was asleep in the back bedroom with his pregnant fiancée when he was shot in the shoulder from the submachine gunfire that penetrated through the wall.
 His pregnant fiancée, unable to wake him, was hurried out of the back bedroom into the kitchen.
 Several policemen enter the bedroom where they shot Chairman Fred several more times.
-Chairman Fred Hampton Sr. was shot a total of four times; twice in the head at point blank range.
+Deputy Chairman Fred Hampton Sr. Was shot a total of four times, twice in the head at point blank range.
 An officer was heard to have said "He's good and dead now".
 Police continued to spray the apartment.
-There were 99 submachine gun shots fired by police resulting in the assassinations and serious injury of several other Black Panther Party members.
+There were 99 sub machine gun shots fired by police resulting in the assassinations and serious injury of several other Black Panther Party members.

 Mark Clark’s Funeral and Burial In Peoria